Klea McKenna

-Klea McKenna (born 1980) is an American visual artist.
+Klea McKenna (born 1980) is an American visual artist based in San Francisco, California.
 She is known for her camera-less photography, photograms and inventive techniques using light sensitive material.
 Her work is included in the collections of the San Francisco Museum of Modern Art, the Los Angeles County Museum of Art, the San Francisco airport, and the Victoria & Albert Museum, London.
+Her father was ethnobotanist and writer, Terence McKenna.